 Honduras’ primary sector, particularly agriculture, thrives due to its tropical climate and abundant natural resources.
 With 31.96% of the land dedicated to agriculture, the country produces a diverse range of products including sugarcane, oil palm fruit, milk, maize, bananas, coffee, cantaloupes/melons, chicken, oranges, and beans.

-Despite agriculture contributing 14.2% to the GDP, its significance lies in the variety and volume of crops and animal products.
+Despite agriculture contributing about 12% to the GDP (as of 2023), its significance lies in the variety and volume of crops and animal products.
 These top ten agricultural products showcase the sector’s importance and its role in sustaining the country’s economy.

 Military Activities and Economic Sectors of Honduras